datapplab/AutoClass/README.md

-## AutoClass: Composite Deep Neural Network for In-Depth Cleaning of Single-Cell RNA-Seq Data
+## AutoClass: A Universal Deep Neural Network for In-Depth Cleaning of Single-Cell

 ### Overview

 AutoClass is a neural network-based tool for scRNA-Seq data imputation.
 It consists of an autoencoder and a classifier,